Representation theory of the Lorentz group: Complex conjugate representations

 where the statement for the group representations follow from exp('̅'̅X̅'̅'̅) = e̅x̅p̅(̅'̅'̅X̅'̅'̅)̅.
 It follows that the irreducible representations (m, n) have real matrix representatives if and only if m = n.
 Reducible representations on the form (m, n) ⊕ (n, m) have real matrices too.

-The adjoint representation, the Clifford algebra, and the Dirac spinor representation
+Adjoint representation, Clifford algebra, and Dirac spinor representation

 Richard Brauer and wife Ilse 1970.
 Brauer generalized the spin representations of Lie algebras sitting inside Clifford algebras to spin higher than 1/2.
 Photo courtesy of MFO.